 Frequently asked questions

 We seek to operate with transparency and ethics when it comes to our use of Palm Oil.
-We are proud to be 100% certified by RSPO (The Roundtable on Sustainable Palm Oil) and buy only from a segregated supply chain.
-If you would like to know more about our supply and use of sustainable palm fruit oil, read on......
+At a time when just 19% of the world's total palm oil production is classified as sustainable (Source: RSPO), we are proud to be 100% certified by RSPO (The Roundtable on Sustainable Palm Oil) and buy only from a segregated supply chain for Nairn's branded products.

 Q. How is sustainable palm fruit oil different?

-Here at Nairn’s, we are very aware of the environmental issues surrounding the production of palm oil and therefore work with the with RSPO (Roundtable for Sustainable Palm Oil) to ensure ALL the palm fruit oil we buy is sustainably sourced.
+Here at Nairn’s, we are very aware of the environmental issues surrounding the production of palm oil and therefore work with the with RSPO (Roundtable for Sustainable Palm Oil) to ensure ALL the palm fruit oil we use in Nairn's branded products is sustainably sourced.
 This means the palm oil we use is made in such a way that you can be confident production is sustainable, and produced without causing harm to the environment or to society.
 If you have any general sustainable palm oil enquiries, you can contact the RSPO directly on askRSPO@rspo.org or visit their social media channels.

 The RSPO complete strict audits and checks to ensure that producers comply with their criteria for sustainably sourced palm oil and that orangutans and other wildlife are not at threat.
 Such criteria include measures to protect soil fertility, waste disposal, water management, support of local communities and crucially that new plantations have not replaced primary forest or high conservation grade areas.

 Other conservation bodies such as the World Wildlife Fund also support the use of palm oil that is sourced responsibly.
 With palm oil the most commonly used vegetable oil in the world, they talk about how the “WWF envisions a global marketplace based on socially acceptable and environment-friendly production and sourcing of palm oil.
 We aim to encourage increased demand for, and use of, goods produced using such practices”.
-A link to a helpful section on palm oil can be viewed here https://www.worldwildlife.org/pages/which-everyday-products-contain-palm-oil
+A link to a helpful section on the WWF website detailing key things you should know about Palm Oil can be accessed here.